thischrisblack/Spoke/CONTRIBUTING.md

 ## Your first code contribution

-Generally, the first steps are:

-* Fork this repository and clone it locally.
-Note that unlike the git default, our main branch is called `main`.
-* Get a working development environment (see the [README](https://github.com/MoveOnOrg/Spoke/#spoke) and [docs/](https://github.com/MoveOnOrg/Spoke/tree/main/docs))-- reach out through our communication channels (above) if you have issues.
+First, get a working development environment.
+See the [README](https://github.com/MoveOnOrg/Spoke/#spoke) and [docs/](https://github.com/MoveOnOrg/Spoke/tree/main/docs).
+Reach out through our communication channels (above) if you have issues.

 ### Picking an issue